top of page

 Search

 When most people hear polycystic ovary syndrome (PCOS), they immediately think of cysts on the ovaries.
-But here’s the truth: PCOS is far more complex than that.
-In fact, the “cysts” in PCOS aren’t even true cysts — and understanding what’s really happening can help women feel less confused and more empowered in their care.
+However, the truth is that PCOS is far more complex than that.
+In fact, the “cysts” in PCOS aren’t even true cysts.
+Understanding what’s really happening can help women feel less confused and more empowered in their care.

 What PCOS Really Is